-1. Start the session by asking participants where do they normally go when ill or if there is somebody ill in the family?
+- 1. Start the session by asking participants where do they normally go when ill or if there is somebody ill in the family?
 Many will answer: "To a doctor/hospital".
-Further ask: do they always visit a doctor who prescribes modern medicines or sometimes seek any form of alternate treatment with home based remedies or certain other traditional ones.

-- 2. Now tell the participants: Thus there are two methods of treating an illness: modern and traditional - 3.
+Further ask: do they always visit a doctor who prescribes modern medicines or sometimes seek any form of alternate treatment with home based remedies or certain other traditional ones. - 2.
+Now tell the participants: Thus there are two methods of treating an illness: modern and traditional - 3.
 Talk about modern medicines.
-Show some medicines from the ASHA drug kit and tell in brief about their respective uses.
-Use this opportunity to inform ASHAs that for their benefit, information about usage, doses, side effects and precautions for drugs in their drug kit has been provided in Annexure 8 on page 140-144 of the Induction Module.
-Specify that they will learn about the use of each drug in subsequent training sessions as and when the particular topic is being taught to them. - Discuss the role of ASHA in promoting rational drug use as per the text on page 54 of the Induction Module.
-Ask for a volunteer to read aloud this section in the class. - 5.
-End the session with a recap asking ASHA in the group to list some key facts.
+Show some medicines from the ASHA drug kit (which she will receive) and tell in brief about their respective uses.
+Use this opportunity to inform ASHAs that for their benefit information about usage, doses, side effects and precautions for drugs in their drug kit has been provided in Annexure 11 on page 137 of the Induction Module.
+Specify that they will learn about the use of each drug in subsequent training sessions as and when the particular topic is being taught to them. - 4.
+Ask the participants to name common medicinal plants they are aware of.
+Also tell them to share the names of home based substances which they know are used as medicines.
+Write their responses on the board one by one. - 5.
+Display samples of materials and herbs like: neem, tulsi, ginger, honey, mint etc. Ask the participants to make an attempt to recognize them and discuss their use during illness.
+You should encourage the participants to share their knowledge about how they use home based remedies for illness. - 6.
+Ask them to take turns to read aloud Annexure 10 on page 133 of the Induction Module to enrich their knowledge further on traditional medicines. - 7.
+Briefly explain about other systems of medicines like Ayurveda, Yoga, Unani, Siddha and Homeopathy - 8.
+Discuss the role of ASHA in promoting rational drug use as per the text on page 48 of the Induction Module. - 9.
+End the session with a recap asking ASHAs in the group to list some key facts.